alexfoglia1/NuclearFissionSimulator/README.md

 ## Notes

-Developed on a Ubuntu Machine.
+Developed on a Ubuntu 18.04 machine.
 In order to build in Windows, Visual Studio 2015 is required.

 ## Credits